Somerset Levels in Winter

 • Explore one of the RSPB’s oldest and largest nature reserves at West Sedgemoor, walking along an ancient drove route to view the remarkable winter wildfowl roost

 conservationist and ornithologist who works for the RSPB

 Tour assembles 1500 at Swan Hotel, Wells, for three nights.
-Visit to Wells Cathedral followed by welcome and introductory lecture.
+Visit to Wells Cathedral followed by welcome and introductory talk.

 RSPB Ham Wall Nature Reserve: wetland and reed beds (bitterns, bearded tits, egrets, harriers).
-Afternoon: Glastonbury Abbey, Glastonbury Tor (optional 250-foot climb to the summit).
+Afternoon: Glastonbury Abbey, Glastonbury Tor (optional 250-foot climb to the summit), Museum of Rural Life.

 RSPB West Sedgemoor (winter wildfowl roost, birds of prey) and look for the crane flock.
 Afternoon: Willows & Wetlands Visitor Centre (Somerset osier industry), Isle of Athelney (King Alfred’s hiding place), RSPB Greylake Reserve (swans, snipe, peregrines).
 Evening: Avalon Marshes (starling roost, birds of prey).

 Shapwick Heath National Nature Reserve: pools, reed beds, wet woodlands (including site of Sweet Track Neolithic causeway) for winter wildlife (bitterns, harriers, waterfowl).
 Tour disperses 1230 at hotel.

 If you would like to upload your photos to our gallery click here